LAVA-LAB/dynabs-jax/ReadMe.md

 # Installation

+The code can be installed by following the instructions below.

 ### 1. Create Python environment

 The first step is to create the Python environment.
 We tested the code on Python 3.12.